Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 Where the common advice on Oracle GoldenGate licensing is wrong

 The common assumption is that GoldenGate licensing follows the Oracle database, so a team that owns Oracle Database licenses believes its replication is covered.
 We disagree.
-In the GoldenGate estates Fredrik Filipsson reviewed, the unlicensed exposure sat on the non Oracle targets and the big data delivery side, not the Oracle source.
-The buyer side move is to map every source and target pair, license GoldenGate where it actually runs, and test whether a native or open source replication tool can carry the heterogeneous paths at a fraction of the cost.
+In the estates Fredrik Filipsson reviewed, the unlicensed exposure sat on the non Oracle targets and the streaming delivery side, not the Oracle source.
+The buyer side move is to map every source and target pair, license GoldenGate where it actually runs, and test whether a native or open source tool can carry the heterogeneous paths.
 Treating GoldenGate as an Oracle only line item is how the audit finding gets written.

 Editorial photograph of a data engineering team mapping replication paths between Oracle and non Oracle systems on a whiteboard